armel/DRADIS/README.md

 **Many thanks to them and all my [donors](#donations)🙏🏻**

 This project is a little [DRADIS](https://en.battlestarwikiclone.org/wiki/DRADIS) simulator on M5Stack.
 Use cases ?
 None !
-It's just for fun 😎
+It's just for fun 😎 Note that this project works best with the M5GO/M5GO2 module (if you want to take advantage of the Cylon eye scanner...).

 # Usage